idealparable/BibleQ/DidLazarusWriteJohn.md

 So the other disciple, who was known to the high priest, went out and spoke to her who kept the door, and brought in Peter./

-This doesn't include the "loved" part, but it does include the anonimity, oddness of the anonymity (occasional references to various unnamed sdisciples aren't necessarily surprising, but this one is emphasized and the wording used a few times here.), and, obviously, the word "disciple."
+This doesn't include the "loved" part, but it does include the anonymity, oddness of the anonymity (occasional references to various unnamed disciples aren't necessarily surprising, but this one is emphasized and the wording used a few times here), and, obviously, the word "disciple."

-Parsimoniously, this is the same one referred to by the DiLoved phrase in the incident with the dipping of bread, and in the final chapter of John, the other key uses.
+Parsimoniously, this is the same one referred to by the DiLoved phrase in the incident with the dipping of bread, and in the final chapter of John.

 Now I find this argument *somewhat plausible,* because there can be two senses of "disciple."